justinpyvis/BrekkyWrap/content/newsletter/a-year-too-late.md

   ⛽ The Australian government [offered](https://www.abc.net.au/news/2022-01-27/why-australia-is-offering-natural-gas-to-europe-ukraine-tensions/100784520) to ship additional LNG to "friends and allies" in Europe if Russia cuts supply in response to escalating tensions with NATO over Ukraine.

-  🥐 Only in (French) [Canada](https://twitter.com/TheJuggernaut88/status/1485787580298072064): Quebec required the unvaxxed entering large to be accompanied by a "Health Warden" to make sure "they do not purchase anything except for food and medicine".
+  🥐 Only in (French) [Canada](https://twitter.com/TheJuggernaut88/status/1485787580298072064): Quebec required the unvaxxed entering large stores to be accompanied by a "Health Warden", to make sure "they do not purchase anything except for food and medicine".

   🎸 Spotify [agreed](https://www.wsj.com/amp/articles/neil-youngs-music-is-being-taken-down-by-spotify-after-ultimatum-over-joe-rogan-11643230104) to take down all of Neil Young's music after he issued them an ultimatum: "They can have Rogan or Young.
 Not both."